ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 - The names of the IKS cluster and your `namespace` can be found in the email you received from TechZone.

 ### Sample models
-Some sample Watson NLP stock models are loaded into the Watson NLP runtime pods, so that the serving instance can properly handle the API calls from the sample Dash App and send the results back.
-These sample models are stored in a shared read-only S3 compatible [IBM Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage) (COS) bucket.
+Watson NLP models that are used by the example application are stored in a shared read-only S3 compatible [IBM Cloud Object Storage](https://cloud.ibm.com/docs/cloud-object-storage) (COS) bucket.
 Some [Kubernetes custom resources](https://kubernetes.io/docs/concepts/extend-kubernetes/api-extension/custom-resources/) are created so that the serving instance knows how to load the sample models.

 <span style="font-size:x-small">